oneeve8/kobble-data/content/feamber.md

 # Post Flat Earth: What I have been up to and the crazy things I have been thinking about.
 ##

-In this video, I will be sharing what I think about a creator God, a creator,the bible,
+In this video, I will be sharing what I think about a creator God, the bible, what we can know about this realm.

-I have been following my intuition.
+Lately, I have been following my intuition.

 I had an inclination to do a puzzle.